project-rainstorm/rainstorm/services/README.md

 If your service requires additional configuration for docker to do its thing, you can define that configuration here.

+The variables defined in `config.yml` (from the project root) are available to use in this file.

 # Adding a Service

 1. create a folder here called `<service_name>`